junesirius/junesirius.github.io/_posts/Supernatural/SPN_DCBB25/SPN-Angel-black-death-whole-novel.md

 Crowley let out an impatient sound.
 "The control is not a *thing* you can carry around or borrow.
 It's *me*! *I* get a direct link to this body, this new cage -- tuning the lights up and down, I say go left he can't go right.
 The Devil is going to be just a puppet once he's inside that body."

 "Then come with us!"
-Dean said, "Tell the Devil what to do, isn't what you wanted?"
+Dean said, "Tell the Devil what to do, isn't that what you wanted?"

 Crowley looked uneasy.
 "Happy to, but did you lot forget all the demon-proof sigils everywhere in that place?
-You might as well burn me alive then ask me walk into that damned place."
+You might as well burn me alive then ask me walk into that damned place.
+The bloody floor is worse than walking on the summer beach on bare feet!
+Why do you think I never visited?"

 Dean shrugged.
 He did forget bunker was the safest place on Earth, supposedly, looks like it's still true -- to some extent.